sguox002/leetcode/leetcode-all.md

 ->>

 <<-1690.
 Stone game VII
-remove either the left or right stones, return the max difference. competition game: same as who is the winner.
+each turn remove the left or rightmost stone, and the score is the sum of the remaining. minimize the difference.
+approach: maximize the score for a and b. applying prefix sum and get the scores easily and choose left or right and solve two smaller subproblem.
 ->>

 <<-1406.
 Stone game III